"Data is the new oil but without engineering, it's just crude."

 Data Orchestration Automating and managing data pipelines to ensure timely delivery.

-Data Serving Delivering processed data to analysts, BI tools, and machine learning systems.
+Data Serving Delivering processed data to analysts, BI tools, and ML systems.

 4. Key Concepts Every Beginner Should Know